-The principle objective of the DCA O&M program is to minimize or eliminate exposure of all building occupants to asbestos and lead paint.
-To accomplish this objective, the DCA O&M Plan includes work practices that:
+Principle objective: To minimize or eliminate exposure of all building occupants to asbestos and lead paint.

-- 1. Help to maintain ACM and LBP in good condition - Ensure proper cleanup of hazardous dust or debris previously released and repair of damaged materials
+Work practices to accomplish objective:

-- 3. Minimize further release of asbestos fibers or lead dust - 4.
+- 1. Help to maintain ACM and LBP in good condition - 2.
+Ensure proper cleanup and hazardous dust or debris previously released and repair of damaged materials - 3.
+Minimize further release of asbestos fibers or lead dust - 4.
 Monitor periodically the condition of ACM and LBP